Any questions? Email Us:

 Outline Itinerary

-• Day 1: Kathmandu to Lukla – Trek to Phakding
+• Day 01: From Kathmandu Fly to Lukla and Trek to Phakding (3 Hours)

 Details Itinerary